Two Landlords Walk into a Plumbing Merchant

 The first spends half an hour utilising the latest sales, psychological, and interrogation techniques to get the branch manager down to the best possible price.

 The second then gets to the till.
 “I’m with LNPG” he says and flashes his membership card.
 And like magic, the price comes down well below what the first landlord could have imagined.

 But it’s not magic – it’s the power of contract pricing.

 Even if you are offered discounts, it remains by far the most expensive way to buy anything.

-To make things worse, many products offered by retailers are of lower quality than trade products.
-In fact, some products are exclusive versions, only available to that retailer, which use lower quality parts to reduce cost and allow the retailer to compete on price.
+To make things worse, many products offered by retailers are of a lower quality than trade products.
+In fact, some products are manufactured exclusively for retailers, using lower quality parts to reduce cost and allow the retailer to compete on price.

-LNPG represents more than 5,000 landlords with a total of over 25,000 properties, giving private landlords a voice in the building materials industries, and negotiating preferential contract pricing on everything from plumbing, heating, and kitchens to paints, flooring, and even insurance.
+With the ability to give private landlords a voice across the industry, we've managed to negotiate preferential contract pricing on everything from plumbing, heating, and kitchens to paints, flooring, and even insurance.